 How much can you borrow with a professional mortgage?

-Accountants, doctors, lawyers, and other professions qualify for higher mortgages.
+Accountants, doctors, lawyers, and other professions qualify for higher mortgages when lending money.
 You can borrow up to 90% of the purchase price.
 For a property worth $2,000,000, you could borrow $1,800,000 without paying LMI.